gilesknap/maaspower/docs/how-to/mega4.rst

 ====================

 MaasPower has been tested with this device.
 It can power and control 4 Raspberry Pi 4's.
-Other USB powered SBCs should also work but note that maximum current is 5A in total across the 4 ports.
+Other USB powered SBCs should also work.

 .. image:: ../images/mega4.png
   :width: 600